TamannaVerma99/Quicksell-Assignment/quicksell-assignment/README.md

 │   ├── index.js             # Entry point of the React application, rendering the App component └── package.json             # Project metadata and dependencies, listing libraries and scripts for the project
 ```

+## Getting Started

+To get started with the project, follow these simple steps:

+1. Clone this repository to your local machine.
+2. Install dependencies using `npm install` or `yarn install`.
+3. Start the development server using `npm run dev` or `yarn dev`.
+4. Explore the project by navigating to the provided URLs in your browser.